pbelcher417/streamlit_survival/README.md

 Survival Analysis allows us to stastically handle "Censored" subjects.
 This is where a customer has not yet performed the "event" that we are looking for.
 This can be incredibly important when launching new products where a large % of our customers may not have churned yet.

-This application uses the lifelines library in Python. https://lifelines.readthedocs.io/en/latest/

 Currently the application only uses the Kaplan-Meier estimator which is great for a descriptive view of survival rates.
 However, long term aim is to add Cox Proportional Hazards as a predictive method.